Can you exchange a foreign driving licence in the UK?

 For EU/EEA and Swiss citizens

-If you hold a valid driving licence from a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you can drive in the UK with it until it expires or you turn 70, whichever comes first.
+If you hold a valid driving licence from a European Union (EU), European Economic Area (EEA) country, or Switzerland, you can drive in the UK with it until it expires or you turn 70, whichever comes first.
 If you became a UK resident at the age of 67 or older, you can drive with your foreign licence for three years before needing to exchange it for a UK licence.
-However, you can decide to convert your licence before it expires.
+However, you can decide to exchange your licence before it expires.

 For Non-EU/EEA citizens